-The Company's cash and cash equivalents are held in authorized Canadian and Hong Kong financial institutions.
+The Company's cash & cash equivalent is held in authorized Canadian financial institutions.
+The Company does not have any asset-backed commercial paper.
 Management believes that the credit risk concentration with respect to its financial instruments is minimal.

 The Company adopts conservative investment strategies.
 Usually investments are in liquid securities quoted on recognized stock exchanges.
 No margin trading is allowed.
-Loans and financial guarantees have to be approved by the board of directors.
+Loans and financial guarantees to individuals on non-Group entities have to be approved by the board of directors.
 The board monitors the Company's overall investment position and exposure on a day to day basis.

 The credit and investment policies have been followed by the Company since prior years and are considered to have been effective in limiting the Company's exposure to credit risk to a desirable level.